Neuropsychologist Edson Elías presents in this article emotional regulation from the perspective of neuropsychology.

 - Mikolajczak, M. & Desseilles, M. (Coord.)
 (2012).
 Traité de régulation des émotions.
 Brussels: De Boeck Supérieur.

-- Naranjo-Vila C., Gallardo-Salce, M. & Zepía-Santibáñez, M. (2010).
-Affective style and personality styles internally orientí (Inward) and externally orientí (Outward): model of emotional personality styles.
+- Naranjo-Vila C., Gallardo-Salce, M. & Zepeda-Santibáñez, M. (2010).
+Affective style and personality styles internally oriented (Inward) and externally oriented (Outward): a model of emotional personality styles.
 Revista chilena de neuropsiquiatría, 48 (4), 344 – 355.

-If you likí this post about emotion regulation, you may also be interestí in other publications from NeuronUP:
+If you liked this post about emotional regulation, you may also be interested in other NeuronUP publications:

 “This article has been translated.
 Link to the original article in Spanish:”